Facebook Pixel Code

 How are vocal fold nodules treated?

-The first line of treatment for nodules is always voice therapy.
-Nodules can almost always be remediated with voice therapy, which not only avoids surgery but also teaches better voicing habits in order to avoid the recurrence of nodules.
-If surgery is performed without initially attempting voice therapy, nodules often quickly recur due to poor voice usage and phonotraumatic voice habits (i.e misuse and abuse of the voice).
+The first line of treatment for nodules is often voice therapy.
+Nodules can often be remediated with voice therapy, which not only avoids surgery but also teaches better voicing habits in order to avoid the recurrence of nodules.
+If surgery is performed without initially attempting voice therapy, nodules may recur due to poor voice usage and phonotraumatic voice habits (i.e misuse and abuse of the voice).
 For a patient who has been fully compliant, has worked with a skilled and specialized voiced therapist, and the nodules still persist, surgery may be warranted.

 Neurogenic Voice Disorders